lindaerin/mnh-honeypot/README.md

 ### Issues

-I am unable to attach the session.json file because the file exceeds more tahn 200gb and unable to attach to the repository
+I am unable to attach the session.json file because the file exceeds more than 200gb and there is an error saying I am unable to attach it to the repository.